briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

-4. _(d)_ In addition to any other sanction imposed for an offense under this section, the court that sentences an offender who is convicted of or pleads guilty to a violation of this section may suspend for not more than five years the offender’s driver’s or commercial driver’s license or permit.
+4. _(d)_ In addition to any other sanction imposed for an offense under this section, the court that sentences an offender who is convicted of or pleads guilty to a violation of this section may suspend for not more than five years the offender's driver's or commercial driver's license or permit.
 However, if the offender pleaded guilty to or was convicted of a violation of Ohio R.C.
-4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender’s driver’s or commercial driver’s license or permit for not more than five years.
+4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.
 (ORC 2925.36)

 ## 513.09   Controlled substance or prescription labels

-1. _(a)_ As used in this section, “repackager” and “outsourcing facility” have the same meanings as in ORC 4729.01.
+1. _(a)_ As used in this section, "repackager" and "outsourcing facility" have the same meanings as in ORC 4729.01.

     Whenever a manufacturer sells a controlled substance, and whenever a